GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 have interval annotations versus tickmark annotations, numerous time units, and several ways in which to modify the plot.
 We will demonstrate this flexibility with a series of examples.
-While all our examples will only show a single :math:`x`-axis, time-axis is supported for all axes.
+While all our examples will only show a single *x*\ -axis, time-axis is supported for all axes.

 Our first example shows a time period of almost two months in Spring 2000.
 We want to annotate the month intervals as well as the date at the start of each week: